How do I decide which learning community is best for me?

 What if my major is undecided?

 Identify the learning communities that fit best with your current interests or things you want to explore, then contact the coordinators of those LCs.
-Also, if you are undecided in the College of Liberal Arts and Sciences, you can check into one of the "Connections" learning communities.
-Likewise, if you are enrolling in engineering as undecided, then the Undeclared Engineering Learning Communities may be what you're looking for.
+Also, if you are undecided in the College of Liberal Arts and Sciences, you can check into one of the "Connections" or "Sky is the Limit" learning communities.
+If you are enrolling in engineering as undecided, then the Engineering Student Services Learning Community may be what you're looking for.
+The College of Agriculture and Life Sciences has Ag Exploration, and the College of Human Sciences offers the Making INformed Decisions (MINDs) learning community for undecided students.

 Good question, though it's tough to give a short answer.
 Some LCs are based on major.
 Some expect you to live near each other in the residence halls.
 Some connect two courses, where others might have three or more courses in common.
 Most LCs have a peer mentor, and most do interesting and fun out-of-class activities.
 Talk to the coordinators of different programs about their specific features.